Logg-y/magicgen/docs.md

 \#reqdamaging
  * If 0, the spell cannot have a damaging effect number.
 If any value greater than zero, the spell must have a damaging effect number.
 If left untouched or set to -1, no limit is imposed.

+\#minfinalfatiguecost
+ * If set, the spell's final fatigue cost should end up being equal to or higher than this value.

+\#maxfinalfatiguecost
+ * If set, the spell's final fatigue cost should end up being less than this value.

 ## Secondary Effects

 ### Simple additions